-In order to promote positive behaviours it is expected that in each part of the School and College there will be:
+In order to promote positive behaviours it is expected that in each part of the school there will be:

 - Effective presence/supervision/time keeping by all staff.

 - Consistency in approach.

 - Supportive yet firm approach/style.

 - Focused attention.

-- High expectations.
+- > High expectations.

 - Positive language.

 - Effective match of curriculum to the individual.

-- Effective use of positive attitudes, language and rewards.
+- > Effective use of positive attitudes, language and rewards.

-- Team responsibility.
+- > Team responsibility.

+- Regularly attending training regarding behaviour

 - Good organisation of space/resources/timetable.

 - Appropriate forms of communication verbal and non-verbal including signs/symbols.

-- To be a good role model at all times.
+- > To be a good role model at all times.